accredited icon

 • Served sentences

-A DVO by itself does not meet the above requirements and will not show up on a police check.
+A DVO by itself does not meet the above requirements and will not show up on a Nationally Coordinated Criminal History Check.
 The reason is that a DVO isn’t a finding of criminal guilt or a conviction, it is a civil court order which imposes restrictions to prevent violence.
 If a breach of these restrictions occurs - such as the subject of the order committing violence or going where they’re not allowed - then a criminal conviction may be sought.

 How long does a DVO stay on your record?

-A DVO by itself will not appear on a police check, but it will appear on your police record.
+A DVO by itself will not appear on a Nationally Coordinated Criminal History Check, but it will appear on your police record.
 A police record lists a person’s complete police, court and legal history, including any current or prior DVO.
 This record, however, is generally undisclosed and can only be released by court order.

-For a police check - which deals with a criminal record, rather than a police record - a DVO will not appear at all unless there has been a breach.
-If there has been a breach of the conditions of a DVO and a criminal conviction or punishment recorded, this will appear on a police check.
+For a Nationally Coordinated Criminal History Check - which deals with a criminal record, rather than a police record - a DVO will not appear at all unless there has been a breach.
+If there has been a breach of the conditions of a DVO and a criminal conviction or punishment recorded, this will appear on a Nationally Coordinated Criminal History Check.
 In these instances, the resulting conviction from the DVO breach will appear until it is considered a spent conviction.

-A conviction is considered ‘spent’ - that is, it no longer shows up on a police check - when certain criteria are met.
+A conviction is considered ‘spent’ - that is, it no longer shows up on a Nationally Coordinated Criminal History Check - when certain criteria are met.
 It depends on which state you’re in, but generally, this will include both time since the conviction, a behavioural requirement (i.e. no crimes committed), and other criteria such as age and the offence in question.
 In Victoria, for instance, if a crime is committed by someone aged over 21, a conviction will be considered as a spent conviction after 10 years without committing any other crimes.

 It’s important to note that not all convictions can become spent convictions.
-In many states, sexual crimes and those with extended periods of incarceration will always remain on police checks.
-Similarly, certain industries (such as child care and aged care) may still recognise spent convictions on police checks, precluding those with such convictions from employment.
+In many states, sexual crimes and those with extended periods of incarceration will always remain on Nationally Coordinated Criminal History Checks.
+Similarly, certain industries (such as child care and aged care) may still recognise spent convictions on Nationally Coordinated Criminal History Checks, precluding those with such convictions from employment.

 How would a DVO affect you in other areas of your life?